shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Troubleshooting.md

 This happens when Pinnacle can no longer locate your file on your computer.
 This happens if a file is renamed or if it has been moved or deleted from your computer.

+## I am unable to launch Pinnacle Studio.
+It is difficult to know why

 ## I can't play my entire video in the Video Preview Window.

 Make sure the Scrubber starts at the beginning of your video clip in the timeline.
 The Scrubber